The car-free lifestyle is becoming more prevalent and more people are interested in and demanding diverse transportation options.

 - Utilize the Cuyahoga County Complete Streets Toolkit for guidance to adopt an approach or policy, for retrofitting roadways with bike lanes, sharrows and other treatments as it makes sense.

-- Connect through the Trails Leadership Network to promote trail projects in order to assure logical placement, timing and the leveraging of funding
+- Connect through the Cuyahoga Greenway Partners to promote trail projects in order to assure logical placement, timing and the leveraging of funding

 - Incorporate off-road all-purpose trails as often as possible.